wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-restore.md

 - [View the Operation Logs](#OperationLogs)

 <a name="PreviousBackup"></a>
-## To Restore a web app from a previously made backup
+## To Restore a web site from a previously made backup

 1. On the **Backups** tab, click **Restore Now** in the command bar at the bottom of the portal page.
 The **Restore Now** dialog box appears.

 	![Choose backup source][ChooseBackupSource]